Ayokanmi-Adejola/Ayokanmi-Adejola/README.md

 - 🔭 Currently sharpening my coding and problem-solving skills through consistent practice and tackling real-world challenges.

-- 👯 Open to collaborating on innovative and impactful projects that aim to solve real-world problems and push the boundaries of technology.
+- 👯 Open to collaborating on innovative projects that aim to solve real-world problems and push the boundaries of technology.

 - 🌱 Continuously exploring new tools and technologies to stay at the forefront of the ever-evolving technology landscape.